Create the Redirect URL and Square Authorization Page URL

 BANK_ACCOUNTS_READ

-However, you should not rely on the default scope.
+However, you shouldn't rely on the default scope.
 You should explicitly set the scope that your application requires.